dapangmao/django-simple-example/two-scoops-of-django-1.11.md

 ...     )
 ```

-## Chapter 29: Signals: Use Cases and Avoidance Techniques
+## Chapter 29: What About Those Random Utilities?

 #### chapter_29_example_01.txt